Holiday Tips · 17 June 2019

 How are the courses compared?

-Below is a video from the Southern California Golf Association on how they actually work it out:
+Below is a video from the Southern California Golf Association on how the sums are actually done:

 According to slope ratings which is the most difficult course in the world?

-The highest slope rating we can find is Meland Golf Course near Bergen with 153 off the championship tees.
-This reflects the length, topography, prevailing weather (remember it is in Norway!) and degree of difficulty.
-To give you an idea of how hard a course Meland is, the slope rating for the US Open tees at Pebble Beach is 145.
-Perhaps unsurprisingly Monte Rei on the Algarve scores 141 and Seignosse, a long standing favourite near Biarritz, comes in at 144 off the black tees.
+The highest slope rating we can find is Meland, near Bergen, at 153 off the championship tees.
+Length, terrain and Norwegian weather all play their part in that number.
+For context, the US Open tees at Pebble Beach rate 145.
+Monte Rei on the Algarve scores 141, and Seignosse, a long-standing favourite near Biarritz, comes in at 144 off the black tees.

 Monte Rei Golf Course - Hard Slope Rating